DennisSuitters/LibreCMS/README.md

 ![LibreCMS](core/images/librecms.png)
 a **Free** Open Source Content Management System, that is built utilising [PHP](http://php.net/), PDO, [jQuery](http://jquery.com/), [Bootstrap](http://getbootstrap.com/), and [LibreICONS](https://github.com/StudioJunkyard/LibreICONS).
 Built to take advantage of HTML5 and CSS3, and injects necessary SEO attributes that fit in with Google's recommendations, and Micro-formats to help with Search Engine ranking.

+### FAQ
+- Why no Version Numbers?
+- - Some people have asked why we don't use a Versioning System of some sorts.
+Well, as this is an ever changing and growing project, rather than having version numbers, we're going to be doing releases instead.
+(We're actually pretty close to release 1).
+The other reason, is due to my laziness.
+I originally was updating version numbers to files, but laziness, and neglectfulness got the better of me, so I just stopped doing that completely.
+- Why are some files Minified (or Uglified as some call it)?
+- - Files that are minified, are considered to be done with, or complete.
+Others, are still in the process of being fixed, edited, added to, or modified, but will eventually also be minified.
+The reason we do this, isn't to make it harder for contributors, but as we're the main users of LibreCMS, minifying the source helps to minimise the footprint.
+And despite what others think, and claim to have tested, which we have tested.
+Minifying the source can help improve the speed, and also the download time for outputted data.
+- Why is English the only Language available?
+- - LibreCMS was, and is targetted towards English Speaking Australian Business's, and Small Business's.
+We may in the future decide, or if someone wants to add Language support, then we may do that.

 ### Features
 - Installer when first Opened.
 - Blog, Portfolio's, Bookings, Events, News, Testimonials, Inventory, Services, Gallery, Proofs.